Using Take Profit and Stop Loss

 <figure><img src="/files/6yeY6wDdD9Otsy2qPIPt" alt=""><figcaption><p>Setting a TP/SL on Carbon</p></figcaption></figure>

-Behind the scenes, the app will translate your choices into a conditional order payload, including the **trigger price** (where TP/SL should activate), and the minimum acceptable execution price, which builds in some slippage protection.&#x20;
+Behind the scenes, the app turns your choices into a conditional order payload that includes the trigger price (where TP/SL activates) and a minimum acceptable execution price (which builds in slippage protection).

-You can always come back to the same TP/SL panel to move your take profit higher or lower, tighten or loosen your stop loss, or cancel the TP/SL off completely.
+**Adjust or remove later.** Come back to the same panel any time to move your take profit, tighten or loosen your stop loss, or cancel TP/SL entirely.

 {% hint style="info" %}